-To facilitate continuing, comprehensive communications between the Agency and local stakeholders, inclusive of the general public, in order to identify and assess transportation needs and then develop a range of alternative actions appropriate to meet such needs pursuant to federal planning requirements.
+To facilitate continuing, comprehensive communications between the Agency and local stakeholders, including the general public, to identify and assess transportation needs and then develop a range of alternative actions appropriate to meet such needs according to federal planning requirements.

-To engage the public in the transportation planning and decision-making process, conduct studies, develop requisite information for alternative analysis and decision making, and to identify projects for implementation within either the MPO's Transportation Improvement Program, the Ohio Department of Transportation's (ODOT) Highway Safety Program or the normal operating or capital improvement budgets of local member governments.
-More specifically the MPO will work to:
+To engage in the transportation planning and decision-making process, conduct studies develop requisite information for alternative analysis and decision making, and identify projects for implementation within either the MPO's Transportation Improvement Program, the Ohio Department of Transportation's (ODOT) Highway Safety Program or the standard operation or capital improvement budgets of local member governments.
+More Specifically, the MPO will work to:

-- Advance the 3C planning process with the cooperation, and commitment and collaboration needed to hurdle multijurisdictional issues, critical transportation investments decisions and a shared vision for future improvements by providing the resources necessary to enhance the insights, understanding, technical training and capabilities of local governments and the MPO.
-Moreover, the MPO will work to coordinate performance management and target setting with ODOT and local stakeholders. - Improve the collection, management, and integration of data on transportation-related fatalities and serious injuries, and their precursors, to enhance safety analysis for consideration and inclusion either within the MPO's Transportation Improvement Program (TIP), the State's Highway Safety Program, or the normal operating budget of local governments. - Update the Agency's Title VI Program Implementation Plan to reflect the most current Title VI Program and reporting requirements pursuant to the Federal regulations that work to prohibit discrimination on the basis of race, color, or national origin in federally funded programs/activities. - Review its Public Participation Plan (PPP) to ensure that the Agency can more effectively engage the general public in the transportation planning process; implementing, maintaining and effectively critiquing the agency's level of public involvement in the local transportation planning process; and, identifying and designating the appropriate level of commitment necessary to ensure an ongoing level of public support for, and trust in the MPO's planning process.
+- Advance the 3C planning process with the cooperation, commitment, and collaboration needed to hurdle multijurisdictional issues, critical transportation investments decisions, and a shared vision for future improvements by providing the resources necessary to enhance the insights, understanding, and technical training and capabilities of local governments and the MPO.
+Moreover, the MPO will coordinate performance management and target setting with ODOT and local stakeholders. - Improve the collection, management, and integration of data on transportation-related fatalities and serious injuries, and their precursors, to enhance safety analysis for consideration and inclusion either within the MPO's Transportation Improvement Program (TIP), the State's Highway Safety Program, or the regular operating budget of local governments. - Update the Agency's Title VI Program Implementation Plan to reflect the most current Title VI Program and reporting requirements according to the Federal regulations that prohibit discrimination based on race, color, or national origin in federally funded programs/activities. - Review its Public Participation Plan (PPP) to ensure the Agency can more effectively engage the general public in the transportation planning process; implementing, maintaining and effectively critiquing the Agency's level of public involvement in the local transportation planning process; and, identifying and designating the appropriate level of commitment necessary to ensure an ongoing level of public support for, and trust in the MPO's planning process

 Since its inception, the MPO annually undertook prioritized analyses of specific locations experiencing safety and congestion issues.
 The MPO has also provided engineering and transportation-related services to member political subdivisions since its inception.
-The MPO routinely completes detailed intersection crash analyses, corridor level of service analyses, at-grade railroad grade crossing corridor safety studies, speed studies, and signal/stop sign warrant analyses.
-The MPOs website is replete with previous work elements.
+In addition, the MPO routinely completes detailed intersection crash analyses, corridor level of service analyses, at-grade railroad grade crossing corridor safety studies, speed studies, and signal/stop sign warrant analyses.
+The MPOs website is replete with previous work elements